Torvikbukt: Industry

 Agriculture is also an important industry for the area.
-Torvikbukt has several small- and medium-sized farms, which makes a big impact at the villages surroundings and way of living.
-More recently, many farms have been abandoned, mainly because of the lack of relatives that will continue the production after their retirement of the farmer.
-Agriculture at Western Norway can be very inefficient because of the alpine landscape, and it makes the business not very profitable.
+Torvikbukt has several small- and medium-sized farms, which makes a big impact on the village's surroundings and way of living.
+More recently, many farms have been abandoned, mainly because of the lack of relatives that will continue the production after the retirement of the farmers.
+Agriculture in Western Norway can be very inefficient because of the alpine landscape, and it makes the business less profitable.

 Tourism

-Torvikbukt's typical Norwegian surroundings of fjords and mountains makes it an excellent starting point for mountain hiking, fishing, and boat-safari.
-This attracts both domestic and foreign tourists, which have resulted in the village having many "leisure houses".
-These houses are normally placed close to the fjord.
-Reinsfjellet is a mountain with a very good view and is frequently hiked by tourists.
+Torvikbukt's typical Norwegian surroundings of fjords and mountains make it an excellent starting point for mountain hiking, fishing, and boat-safari.
+This attracts both domestic and foreign tourists, which has led to the development of many vacation homes near fjord.Reinsfjellet is a mountain with a very good view and is frequently hiked by tourists.

 Education

 Torvikbukt has its own elementary school which includes students in first through seventh grades.
-This is a private school called Torvikbukt Skule.
+It is a private school called Torvikbukt Skule.
 The school has approximately 30 pupils.
-The school was founded in 2009 as an alternative, after the public school Torvik Skole (government founded) was closed down because of a lack of funds in the budget of the Gjemnes municipality.
+The school was founded in 2009 as an alternative, after the public school Torvik Skole was closed down because of a lack of funds in the budget of the Gjemnes Municipality.
 The pupils can alternatively learn at Batnfjord Skule which is the closest public school.

-Nordvestlandet folk high school, one of Norway´s 83 folk high schools, was established in Torvikbukt in 1917, and it is still operating there.
+Nordvestlandet folk high school, one of Norway's 83 folk high schools, was established in Torvikbukt in 1917, and it is still operating there.